MargaritaRad/ose-resources/docs/source/Econ-Ark.rst

 Econ-Ark is headed by `Christopher D. Carroll <https://econ.jhu.edu/directory/christopher-carroll/>`_, Professor of Economics at the Johns Hopkins University.

-Originally, Econ-ARK was mainly targeted at macroeconomic applications, but is now extending their tools to support typical microeconomic models.
+Originally, ``econ-ark`` was mainly targeted at macroeconomic applications, but is now extending their tools to support typical microeconomic models.

 The main features of Econ-ARK are: